Ben Crane: Personal life

-Incorrect quotation about Tiger Woods

 In early December 2009 Life & Style magazine reported that Crane had called Tiger Woods a "fake and a phony" due to Woods' recently publicized marital infidelity.
 Crane denied making the remarks, stating that he was not even at Q-school, where the magazine claimed he was interviewed.
 "My wife and I have prayed for Tiger and Elin, and we want nothing but the best for them", Crane said.
 In January 2010 the magazine retracted its story, stating that the evidence indicated that the comments were made by someone impersonating Crane.